LovelyBuggies/MutimediaTechnology_Experiments/ex2/README.md

 **Methods for lossy compression:**

 - Reducing the **[color space](https://en.wikipedia.org/wiki/Color_space_encoding)** to the most common colors in the image.
-The selected colors are specified in the colour [palette](https://en.wikipedia.org/wiki/Palette_(computing)) in the header of the compressed image.
+The selected colors are specified in the color [palette](https://en.wikipedia.org/wiki/Palette_(computing)) in the header of the compressed image.
 Each pixel just references the index of a color in the color palette, this method can be combined with [dithering](https://en.wikipedia.org/wiki/Dithering) to avoid [posterization](https://en.wikipedia.org/wiki/Posterization).
 - **[Chroma subsampling](https://en.wikipedia.org/wiki/Chroma_subsampling).** This takes advantage of the fact that the human eye perceives spatial changes of brightness more sharply than those of color, by averaging or dropping some of the chrominance information in the image.
 - **[Transform coding](https://en.wikipedia.org/wiki/Transform_coding).** This is the most commonly used method.
 In particular, a [Fourier-related transform](https://en.wikipedia.org/wiki/List_of_Fourier-related_transforms) such as the Discrete Cosine Transform (DCT) is widely used: [N. Ahmed](https://en.wikipedia.org/wiki/N._Ahmed), T. Natarajan and K.R.Rao, "[Discrete Cosine Transform](http://dasan.sejong.ac.kr/~dihan/dip/p5_DCT.pdf)," *IEEE Trans.
 Computers*, 90–93, Jan.
 1974.
 The DCT is sometimes referred to as "DCT-II" in the context of a family of discrete cosine transforms; e.g., see [discrete cosine transform](https://en.wikipedia.org/wiki/Discrete_cosine_transform).
 The more recently developed [wavelet transform](https://en.wikipedia.org/wiki/Wavelet_transform) is also used extensively, followed by [quantization](https://en.wikipedia.org/wiki/Quantization_(image_processing)) and [entropy coding](https://en.wikipedia.org/wiki/Entropy_coding).
 - **[Fractal compression](https://en.wikipedia.org/wiki/Fractal_compression).**